delegateas/DeprecationTool/README.md

 The tool uses 3 states for checkboxes
 - Checked, means deprecated
 - Unchecked, means non-deprecated (or favored)
-- Checked but grayed out (still clickable), means partially deprecated
+- Filled square, means partially deprecated
 <br />![Deprecation states](images/deprecation_states.png)

 **Partially deprecated** simply specifies when a field only has a deprecation prefix (set in settings) in its display name,